WZomerdijk/Dutch-HV-Power-System/README.md

 This work is published in a [conference paper](https://ieeexplore.ieee.org/document/9960703) titled: **"Open Data Based Model of the Dutch High-Voltage Power System"** by Wouter Zomerdijk, Digvijay Gusain, Peter Palensky, and Milos Cvetkovic.

 ## Description of basic grid models
 * **_grid_2021.p:_** Includes all 110/150/220/380 kV components of the Dutch power system in 2021.
-It includes HV buses, HV lines, HV/MV transformers, and connections to other countries (as external grids in pandapower).
+It includes HV buses, HV lines, HV/MV transformers, and connections to other countries.
 * **_aggregated_grid_2021.p:_** Includes all components of the 220/380 kV part of the Dutch power system in 2021.
-It includes HV buses, HV lines, HV/MV transformers, and connections to other countries (as external grids in pandapower).
+It includes HV buses, HV lines, HV/MV transformers, and connections to other countries.
 * **_aggregated_grid_2021_with_generators_costs.p:_** Includes the same 220/380 kV components as the _aggregated_grid_2021.p_ model.
 It further includes all generators, which are mapped to their corresponding connecting buses, and the average operating costs per generator type (for OPF).
 These costs are based on the fuel prices, generator efficiencies, and the ETS prices for carbon emmissions in 2021.

 <div align="center">